How Successful Companies Backup Data

 If you save your data locally (e.g. you are not using cloud storage) you can simplify your backups by keeping all the files that will need to be archived on a single drive on your computer.
 For instance, suppose you need to back up accounting files, word-processing documents, spreadsheets, photos, and email.

 Putting Simply Accounting, Microsoft Office (including Outlook) and Paintshop Pro all on a separate drive or under a separate folder makes it easier to archive all the files you've created or modified using those programs.
 All you have to do is back up the drive or folder.
 Once you've selected the critical data to be archived, it's a simple matter to install and use a backup software program to archive your business data on a regular schedule.

 Backing up your data nightly is recommended.
 There are many backup software programs available that allow you to set a schedule that will automatically backup your data.
 Backup software that also zips and encrypts files saves disk space and increases data security.

 Only keep your data backups on-site if they are stored in a fire-proof, indestructible safe.
 Investing in a tape drive or external hard drive and meticulously adhering to a regular data backup schedule won't help if all your data backup copies are in one place and that place is struck by disaster.
 To be truly secure your backups should be stored off-site.
 (Cloud backup does not totally eliminate this concern but is certainly better than many physical locations.)

 Some businesses keep their data backups in security boxes at banks.
-(The fee for a security box is tax-deductible if you need further incentive.)
+The fee for a security box is tax-deductible if you need a further incentive.
 Other small business owners keep multiple data backup copies of their records at the homes of different friends or family members.
 It doesn't really matter where you choose to keep them, as long as the site you choose for off-site data backup is secure and you have regular access to it.

 Back It Up or Risk Losing It